30 Best Things to Do in Baltimore, Maryland (+ Nearby Attractions!)

 Visitors can stroll through the area and enjoy the spectacular views.

-Check out a Coffee Shop in Baltimore
+14. Hang Out at a Coffee Shop in Baltimore

 Along with its historical and architectural diversity, the city will excite you with the local coffee scene!
 It is one of my favorite things to do in Baltimore!